denis-mludek/kaiju/README.md

 function startApp<S>(options: {
   app: VNode // The root VNode
-  elm: HTMLElement // The root element where the app will be rendered
+  elm: HTMLElement // The root element where the app will be rendered replaceElm?: boolean // Whether elm should be fully replaced by the app, instead of acting as the app parent.
+Defaults to false.
   snabbdomModules: any[] // The snabbdom modules that should be active during patching }): void
 ```